Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Experiments

+As shown in~\autoref{fig:VF-comparison} (bottom), GFT does not produce as many long-term trajectories as in the case of pFGW and LWM. pFGW produces the smallest number of isolated local maxima.
+In total, pFGW gives 424 trajectories plus 158 isolated local maxima; LWM produces 283 trajectories plus 619 isolated local maxima; and GFT leads to 462 trajectories plus 378 isolated local maxima.
+Even though LWM produces fewer trajectories than pFGW, these trajectories contain more mismatches that incorrectly connect faraway local maxima.
+Statistically, pFGW produces the best maximum matched distance: the largest (normalized) maximum distances for pFGW, LWM, and GFT are $0.1369$, $0.3214$, and $0.3499$, respectively.

+We give a case study where LWM produces mismatches that incorrectly connect faraway local maxima in~\autoref{fig:VF-case-study}.
+Here, we compare trajectories in a region of interest enclosed by red boxes in~\autoref{fig:VF-comparison}.
+Across time steps $71 \to 76$, local maxima tracked by the same trajectories are colored the same.
+In~\autoref{fig:VF-case-study} (left), pFGW correctly identifies three trajectories (purple, yellow, and green), including the long-term green trajectory.
+In~\autoref{fig:VF-case-study} (right), LWM incorrectly tracks these local maxima along the purple trajectory.

+For example, in LWM, the purple trajectory between time steps $71 \to 72$ and $75 \to 76$ contain mismatches because the matched local maxima belong to different superlevel set components with minimum overlaps.
+In addition, LWM also terminates the green trajectory too early because the white maximum at time step $75$ and the purple maximum at time step $76$ belong to the same superlevel set component.
+In comparison, pFGW produces more reasonable trajectories: local maxima of different superlevel set components are not connected to the same trajectory; and the continuity of the green trajectory is preserved.

+In this case study for LWM, the distances between the mismatched local maxima are quite small.
+Furthermore, these critical points all have small persistence.
+Therefore, persistence information and critical point locations are not sufficient for LWM to avoid these mismatches, where as pFGW performs better by imposing additional topological constraints on the critical points via merge trees.

-\subsubsection{Runtime Analysis}
+\subsection{Runtime Analysis}

 We perform runtime analysis for all three approaches (GFT, LWM, and pFGW) under the fine-tuned parameter configurations, as shown~\autoref{table:runtime}.
-For the {\UCF}, {\VS}, {\IF}, and {\IS} datasets, pFGW achieves a similar runtime with LWM.
-GFT is generally slower than the other two methods; it runs extremely slow on {\IS}, for which the runtime is not reported. pFGW is the slowest among the three for the {\HC} dataset.
-Overall, all three methods take $\leq 0.01$ second to compute the feature matching between a pair of adjacent time steps.
+All results are obtained from a laptop with a 12th Gen Intel(R) Core(TM) i9-12900H 2.50 GHz CPU with 32 GB memory.
+Both GFT and LWM are implemented in C++, whereas the pFGW is implemented in Python.
+For the {\UCF}, {\VS}, {\IF}, {\IS}, and {\VF} datasets, pFGW achieves a similar runtime with LWM.
+GFT is generally slower than the other two methods except on the {\VF} dataset. pFGW is the slowest among the three for the {\HC} dataset.
+Overall, all three methods take $\leq 0.01$ second to compute the feature matching between a pair of adjacent time steps when the number of nodes is below $100$.
 We do not include the runtime for merge tree generation as it is part of the data preprocessing.
-However, GFT is expected to spend more time on merge tree generation than LWM and pFGW, since it requires some extra information on merge tree segmentation.
+GFT spends more time on merge tree generation than LWM and pFGW, since it requires extra information on merge tree segmentation.

+In terms of computational complexity, minimizing the pFGW distance between merge trees requires $\mathcal{O}(n_1 n_2^2 + n_1^2 n_2)$ per iteration, where $n_1$ and $n_2$ are the size of merge trees.
+In our experiments, the pFGW distance converges within $20$ iterations for all datasets.